PieceMaker/steal-the-moon/README.md

 simulateTrip(baseFuel = parameters$baseFuel, solarFlares = parameters$solarFlares, asteroids = parameters$asteroids)
 ```

-If you wish to make the request to a minion worker, use the following code:
+If you wish to make the request to a minion worker, use the below code.
+Note that these function calls use the JSON
+format since this is what the docker compose file is configured for.

 ```R
 reduxConn <- redux::hiredis(host = 'Gru-svr')